 In a mouth rinse study of 300 healthy people, 100% pure Aloe vera juice was compared to the standard mouthwash ingredient chlorhexidine.
 After 4 days of use, the Aloe vera mouth rinse was found to be just as effective as chlorhexidine in reducing dental plaque! (view study here.)

-Digestive health – you can eat the gel inside the leaf of an aloe vera plant,or aloe vera juice is made by crushing or grinding the entire leaf of the aloe vera plant, followed by various steps to purify and filter the liquid.
+Digestive health – you can eat the gel inside the leaf of an aloe vera plant, or you can juice the aloe vera gel by crushing or grinding the entire leaf of the aloe vera plant, and then strain and filter the liquid.
 The juice mixes easily into smoothies and shakes.
 This makes aloe vera juice a practical whole food supplement.
-It also contains several enzymes known to help in the breakdown of sugars and fats and to keep your digestion running smoothly.
+It also contains several enzymes known to help in the breakdown of sugars and fats and aid optimal digestion.

 Under eye bags – Chilled aloe is GREAT on under eye bags to reduce puffiness!
 Just chill the gel and apply!
 Aloe has a shelf life of about 10 days when refrigerated.